Principles of Gas Well Performance and Deliquification

 Hand held calculator, tablet, or laptop.

-1.6 CEUs (Continuing Education Units) will be awarded for this two day course.
+1.6 CEUs (Continuing Education Units) are awarded for this two day course.

 Bob Pearson is a subsurface advisor to oil and gas companies and investors.
 He is a former SPE Distinguished Lecturer on Optimized Gas-well Completions and Operations and a Board Member of the Calgary Section.